Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/LocalServer/LocalServerFeatureLayer/readme.md

 ## Use case

-For executing offline geoprocessing tasks in your ArcGIS Runtime apps via an offline (local) server.
+For executing offline geoprocessing tasks in your applicationss via an offline (local) server.

 ## How to use the sample